joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 will look a lot like your old threaded setup.

 This step is extremely important, because one blocking call can stall your entire asynchronous setup.
-Those `await` calls are vital because the event loop can move onto other tasks during those points.
-If a non-awaited call takes a long time, nothing else can process in that time.
+Remember that those `await` calls tell the event loop to move onto other tasks.
+If a non-awaited call takes a long time, nothing else can be done in that time.

-### Multithreaded environment
+### No async library available, need to call async components

 What do you do if you are using a sync-only external library that maintains its own thread and needs to call async code?
 An example would be a listening socket